n1ckdm/rockpaperscissors/README.md

 - Immutable Aggregates (state isn't mutated inside the commands, instead events are returned)
 - Pattern matching to help make the code more DRY and functional
+- C# Record types
+- Implementing a left fold over the Event list to return the current state of an object

 ## What's left to do?